keesiemeijer/php-basics-tutorial/README.md

 <?php
 $my_variable = 'I want to learn PHP';

-echo $my_variable;
+// This variable contains a string echo $my_variable;
 ?>
 ```

 This code will display `I want to learn PHP`.
-Check out those semicolons at the end of each PHP statement!
+PHP skips over lines (like they don't exist) if they start with two forward slashes.
+This is called a "PHP comment".

 To recap